Jean-François Copé: Personal life

-Jean-François Copé was born in Boulogne-Billancourt, the son of Professor Roland Copé, a surgeon of Romanian Jewish origin, and Monique Ghanassia, of Algerian Jewish origin.
+Jean-François Copé was born in Boulogne-Billancourt, Seine, (now Hauts-de-Seine) the son of Professor Roland Copé, a surgeon of Romanian Jewish origin, and Monique Ghanassia, of Algerian Jewish origin.
 His paternal grandparents were Marcu Hirs Copelovici, a physician born in Iaşi (Romania), and Gisele Lazerovici.
 His maternal grandparents were Ismael André Ghanassia, a lawyer in Algiers (son of Moïse Ghanassia and Djouhar Soussi, from Miliana, in Algeria), and Lise Boukhabza (granddaughter of a Tunisian rabbi).

 Raised in a French Jewish family, he describes himself as "a non-practising Jew" ("Juif non-pratiquant").
 He studied at the École Active Bilingue Jeannine Manuel, and then at Lycée Victor Duruy, where he obtained his Baccalauréat.
-In 1985 he entered Sciences Po for two years, before attending the École nationale d'administration, from which he graduated in 1989.
-He followed training seminars on New Public Management in the United States, and he is a proponent of Benchmarking on budget matters.
+In 1985, he graduated from Sciences Po, and following military service, he entered the École nationale d'administration, from which he graduated in 1989.
+He followed training seminars on New Public Management in the United States, and he is a proponent of benchmarking on budget matters.
 Divorced, he has four children, François-Xavier, Pierre-Alexis, and Raphaëlla, from his previous marriage, and Faustine, from his current union.